sam-wee/edb-osp/_aboutus/0-who-we-are.md

 <tr>
 <br>
 <td style="width: 180px;"><img src="/images/region-reps/leanne.png" alt="Leanne" /></td>
+<td><strong>Leanne Lim</strong>
-<td><strong>Leanne Lim</strong><br/><br/>Leanne comes from a communications background, and enjoys all things media related.
+  <br/><br/> Leanne comes from a communications background, and enjoys all things media related.
 She is particularly interested in how thoughtful content and messaging works towards social good.
-She loves #supportinglocal wherever she goes, and appreciates the role of technology that allows her to continue supporting her favourite causes and businesses back in Singapore.<br /></td>
+She loves #supportinglocal wherever she goes, and appreciates the role of technology that allows her to continue supporting her favourite causes and businesses back in Singapore.
+  <br/><br/> Contact her <a href="mailto:Leanne_lim@edb.gov.sg">here</a> or add her on <a href="www.linkedin.com/in/leanne-lim">LinkedIn</a>! </td>
 </tr>
 </table>